rancher/rancher.github.io/rancher/v1.4/en/cattle/secrets/index.md

 ### Docker Hub Images

-There are many images in the public Docker Hub library that support environment variables with an additional `_FILE`.
+Docker has provided support in many of their official repositories to enable passing secrets through files.
+To take advantage of this, append `_FILE` to the environment variable name and the value would be `/run/secrets/NAME>`.
+When the container starts up, the value in the file will be assigned to the environment variable.

 For example, when launching a MySQL container you can set environment variables to:

 `-e MYSQL_ROOT_PASSWORD_FILE=/run/secrets/db_password`

-By providing the location of the file, the `MYSQL_ROOT_PASSWORD` environment variable will use the value from the file.
+The `MYSQL_ROOT_PASSWORD` environment variable will use the value from the file.

 ### Known Vulnerabilities